sockeqwe/mosby/first-app.md

 Hence we don't use LCE related for the login and write our own `LoginView`(already shown above), `LoginPresenter` and `LoginViewState`.
 The `LoginPresenter` is nothing special.
 All it does is it takes the username and password from `LoginView` and passes it to `AccountManager`.
 If login was successful an `LoginSuccessfulEvent` will be posted along an EventBus.
 We use an EventBus to communicate such events amongst each Presenter (will be explained later).

+_Please note that we use an EventBus in this sample app since we believe that the most readers are familiar with the concept of EventBus.
+You could replace EventBus with any other push alike mechanism like RxJava Observables etc._

 {% highlight java %}
 public class LoginPresenter extends MvpBasePresenter<LoginView> {